Skip to Main Content

 What factors impact my Dodge Charger insurance rate?

 Multiple factors go into determining your auto insurance rate.
 Some are related to you, the car owner, and others are related to the car.
-Some Dodge-specific factors that may affect your rate include:
+Some Dodge-specific factors that may affect Dodge Charger insurance rates include:

-• Crash rate stats: The Dodge Charger received mixed safety scores from the IIHS.
+• Crash test results: The Dodge Charger received mixed safety scores from the IIHS.
 The Charger earned "good" ratings for things like its roof strength and seats in crash tests, but it received lower marks for its structure, safety cage and lower leg protection in crash tests.
+The Charger isn’t rated for safety by the National Highway Traffic Safety Administration (NHTSA).

 Vehicle features that impact Dodge Charger insurance costs

 Dodge Chargers are considered “muscle cars” — cars that deliver more in the way of power and performance than an average vehicle.
-That, along with other factors common to the Chargers, may impact insurance costs.
+That, along with other factors common to these cars, may impact Dodge Charger insurance costs.

 • On-demand all-wheel drive: Modern Charger SXT and GT models feature the ability to switch to all-wheel drive when the weather demands it.
 This safety feature may save you money by lowering your risk of winter accidents.